 Rasham previously volunteered as an Outreach Advice Assistant with Local Advice Wolverhampton (LAW) Partnership, part of Citizens Advice Bureau.
 He was also the Treasurer of Woodthorne Primary School Parent Teacher Association for 3 years and has been a volunteer with Spurgeons Wolverhampton.

-Tracy Cresswell - Community Engagement/Volunteer Coordinator
+Tracy Cresswell - Local Healthwatch Manager

 "In my personal life, I volunteer at an athletics club as club secretary with the responsibility of maintaining members and recruiting new ones.
 Here, I use all my skills gathered professionally in negotiating and persuading members to follow club processes and procedures.”